DLR-SC/island-viz/README.md

 2. Delete the _Dependencies_ folder at \Assets\QuickGraph4Unity\src\Assets\quickgraph4unity\ .

-3. Open the project in Unity.
+3. Open the project with Unity.

 4. If Unity shows the _API Update Required_ window, press -_I Made a Backup.
 Go Ahead!_-.